A Personal Reflection on the Silence of God

 (Psalm 74: 9-11)

-“Who has known the mind of the Lord or been able to give him advice?
+Who has known the mind of the Lord or been able to give him advice?
 Whom did he ask for help?
 Who taught him the right way?
 Who taught him knowledge and showed him the way to understanding?”
 (Isaiah 40:13-14)

-The answer is obvious – no one.
+The answer is obvious—no one.
 I love how Paul the apostle pushes the same point:

 “Oh, the depth of the riches of the wisdom and knowledge of God!
 How unsearchable his judgements, and his paths beyond tracing out!
 Who has known the mind of the Lord?
 Or who has been his counsellor?
 Who has ever given to God, that God should repay them?
 For from him and through him and for him are all things.
 To him be glory forever.
 Amen.”
 (Romans 11:33-36)

-Whatever God’s reasoning, I trust that one day I will know God more personally, that He will further reveal Himself to me.
-I am confident about this because of the salvation message inherent in the gospel.
-In the meantime I will continue to learn and seek out what is good and will order my life in ways that honor God’s intentions and standards.
-I will keep on up the road of repentance.
+Whatever God’s reasoning, I trust that one day I’ll know Him more personally, that He will further reveal Himself to me.
+I’m confident about this because of the salvation message inherent in the gospel.
+In the meantime, I’ll continue to learn and seek out what is good and order my life in ways that honor God’s intentions and standards.
+I’ll keep on up the road of repentance.
 I have the scriptures to continually refer to.
-I will continue to pray and trust that He hears.
-Ultimately, I recognise that He is God and I am man.
-He will do as he pleases.
-And that’s OK.
-Although God is not obvious, He is inevitable.
-I thank God for the finished work of the cross and trust in the gospel for my salvation and redemption.
-And whether it be in this life or when I die, because of what Christ did, I am confident my longings for Him will be met.
+I’ll continue to pray and trust that He hears.
+Ultimately, I recognize that He is God and I am man.
+He will do as He pleases.
+And that’s alright.

 What about you?